nehertz/cse423-compiler/README.md

 To print the optimized IR:
 python3 main.py -i -m filename
 ```

 ```
-To print the optimized assembly: python3 main.py -a -m filename
+To print the optimized assembly: python3 main.py -a -m filename or python3 main.py -b -m filename

+Note: Turning on -a option, the assembly code generation will utilize an effcient register allocatoin algorithm.
+Turning on -b option, an ineffcient algorithm will be used.
 ```